remibm/odm-dsi-docker/README.md

 ## Prerequisites

-You can use the provided materials on MacOS or Ubuntu 16.04 LTS 64-bit.
-And you can use any Linux VM with a recent version of Docker.
+ODM DSI Runtime on Docker works on MacOS or Ubuntu 16.04 LTS 64-bit.
+You can also use any Linux VM.
-Before you start, make sure you have installed the following software:
+Before you start, install the following software:
 * [IBM ODM Decision Server Insights V8.9.2](https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.9.2/com.ibm.odm.itoa/topics/odm_itoa.html)
 * [Docker 17.09](https://www.docker.com/what-docker)
 * Curl 7.47.0
 * Docker Compose 1.17

 Note: To be able to create the Docker image you must have an installation of IBM ODM Decision Server Insights V8.9.2.

 OK, let's continue...

 ## Build the Docker image

-### Install the scripts
+### Clone the Github resources

-The source for this tutorial is available on Github in this GIT repository: https://github.com/ODMDev/odm-dsi-docker.
+The source materials are available on Github in this GIT repository: https://github.com/ODMDev/odm-dsi-docker.

 Change the current working directory to the location where you want the cloned directory to be made.